Yomost555/Game-center-backend/README.md

 -old version: use js file to be database.

--main version(lastest): integrate with sql database (Link: https://github.com/Yomost555/game-center-sql-database).
+-main version(lastest): integrate with sql database.

+you can initial the sql server by following the queries in the initial-sql-database file.

 run server/index.js file to start server at port3005 using command npm start